guiguito/AppStoresMCP/docs/API.md

 ### google-play-developer

-Get all apps by a specific developer.
+Get all apps by a specific developer with token-based pagination support.

 #### Parameters